tamunoWoks/Business_Intelligence_with_PowerBI/Part2a.md

 - Select all files requiring a change in location by choosing Change Source.
 - Make the changes you want to the source location.
 - (Optional) Change and clear associated security credentials by selecting Edit Permissions or Clear Permissions in this interface.

+### Working with Shared versus Local Datasets
+After a dataset is published and shared with others by way of either your own workspace or a shared one, the dataset is referred to as a **shared dataset**.
+Unlike with Power BI Desktop, where you have to continually update the dataset on the local hard drive, a shared dataset is stored on the cloud, which means that, whether it’s stored in your workspace or with others, updates can be more consistent.